 In the first half of the fifth-grade year, students extend their study of Native Americans on an overnight trip to an environmental center where they explore the interaction of the Muscogee people and the Piedmont ecosystem.
 In the second half of the year, they visit George L. Smith State Park in the coastal plain of Georgia for a three-night kayaking and camping trip.
 Students spend the first day on the water receiving training, and on the second day, they test their new skills by paddling to a bird rookery and exploring a swamp ecosystem.

-The addition of the Middle Grades program has opened up opportunities for new outdoor adventures.
-Over the course of three years, students raft on the Nantahala River, practice team-building, learn orienteering skills, travel to Puerto Rico, and experience an extended backpacking trip in the North Carolina mountains.
+Throughout their time in Middle Grades, students in grades 6-8 raft on the Nantahala River, practice team-building, learn orienteering skills, and experience an extended backpacking trip in the North Carolina mountains.

 Teachers find that these trips provide unique opportunities for teachable moments.
 The obvious lessons are about ecology and outdoor skills.
 The less obvious are the development of confidence, teamwork, and self-reliance.